 Motherhood is the hardest job in the world, with night shifts, no days off, and a salary of LOVE.
 There are no prep books, and no right way of doing things.
 Motherhood is often not respected and admired the way it should be.
 The journey of motherhood brings about strength, courage, and a new set of fears that one would never think existed.

-The 20 or more jobs you under take as a mother are things I wish I could put on my resume.
-Afterall I was self-employed running a 24/7 hour non-profit company, where I took over 20 different positions all by myself.
-So, here are some skills and jobs you taken on as a mother.
+The 20 or more jobs you undertake as a mother are things I wish I could put on my resume.
+Afterall I was self-employed, running a 24/7 hour non-profit company, where I took over 20 different positions all by myself.
+So, here are some skills and jobs you have taken on as a mother.

-- Diaper Expert-this mean you can change a diaper anywhere, at any time and in any position.
+- Diaper Expert-this mean you can change a diaper anywhere, at any time, and in any position.
 You can now train your friends on how to put on a diaper successfully.

 - Personal Assistant-This job is when you make Dr. appointments for your children.
-Make errands such as buying diapers, wipes and kids stuff.
+Make errands such as buying diapers, wipes, and kids’ stuff.

 - Advocate- When people are always judging your child for his behavior, for example, “your child should be talking now” or “your child is too skinny”.
-Often times you find yourself being your child’s advocate.
+Often you find yourself being your child’s advocate.